jpcbertoldo/anomasota/README.md

-# anomasota
-ANOMAly detection State-Of-The-Art
+# ANOMAly detection in State-Of-The-Art (anomasota)